 Popular Cut Flowers

-Gerbera daisies have long been a staple in the market of cut flowers.
-The sturdy stems on these blooms don't hollow out like other cut flowers.
+A staple in the cut flower world, gerbera daisies have sturdy stems that don't hollow out like other cut flowers.
 They also have an exceptional vase life, usually lasting up to 10 days.

 Gerberas come in almost every color.
 There are different patterns and forms of blooms on the market; some have so many layers of petals that they look like miniature sunflowers.
 There is variation in center eye color of the bloom with green, cream, or dark brown being most available.